roboapps/.github/profile/README.md

 # Welcome 👋

-> ## For suppose that every tool we had could perform its task, either at our bidding or itself perceiving the need, of their own accord.
+### A rapidly deployable, remotely managed, modular manufacturing supply chain network enabled by industrial digital technologies.
+Using recent advances in 2D Materials, 3D Printing, Manufacturing Technologies and Robotics.

-**A rapidly deployable, remotely managed, modular manufacturing supply chain network enabled by industrial digital technologies.
-Using recent advances in 2D Materials, 3D Printing, Manufacturing Technologies and Robotics.**
+> ### For suppose that every tool we had could perform its task, either at our bidding or itself perceiving the need, of their own accord.

 ## The Everyday Robots